ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

     python3-dev && \
     rm -rf /var/lib/apt/lists/*

+# Copy code and start script (this will place the files in home/username/)
+COPY requirements.txt $HOME/app/requirements.txt
+COPY main.py $HOME/app/main.py
-# Copy all files that are needed for your app with the directory structure that your app expects
+# copy any other files that are needed for your app with the directory structure as your files expect
-COPY requirements.txt $HOME/requirements.txt
-COPY main.py $HOME/main.py
 COPY data/ $HOME/app/data

 RUN pip install --no-cache-dir -r requirements.txt \